blockblockdata/medalla-data-challenge/a003/clustering_inclusion_delay_analysis.md

 | 5 | 0 | 1 | 1 | 1 | 0 | 0 | 1 |
 | 6 | 1 | 0 | 1 | 0 | 1 | 1 | 0 |

+## Future Work
+In our future work we look to examine the following approaches:

+- Defining inclusion delay as an aggregation across validators, since an attestation can be part of several blocks.
+- Apply soft clustering techniques, e.g. Gaussian Mixture Modeling, to build a more nuanced profile from cluster to cluster.
+- Apply predictive modeling, e.g. classification to rank attributes as predictors of cluster labels.

 ## Acknowledgements

 We thank the authors of all the resources used in the article, as well as the Ethereum Community and Foundation.
-We especially thank [Jim McDonald](https://www.linkedin.com/in/jimgmcdonald/) for sharing the data used in the article and answering our many questions, [Ben Eddington](https://www.linkedin.com/in/benedgington/) for his rigorous documentation, [bluepintail](https://github.com/bluepintail) for openly sharing his/her analysis with the ethstaker community, and [Butta.eth](https://twitter.com/Butta_eth) for answering our questions on ethstaker.
+We especially thank [Jim McDonald](https://www.linkedin.com/in/jimgmcdonald/) for sharing the data used in the article and answering our many questions, [Ben Eddington](https://www.linkedin.com/in/benedgington/) for his rigorous documentation, [pintail](https://pintail.xyz) for openly sharing his analysis with the ethstaker community, and [Butta.eth](https://twitter.com/Butta_eth) for answering our questions on ethstaker.
 We also thank [Ivan Liljeqvist](https://www.linkedin.com/in/ivan-liljeqvist-697824198/) and the [Ivan on Tech](https://academy.ivanontech.com/a/27786/pVrJMEtL) team for creating a thriving community and motivating blockchain content.

 ## Sign up to receive updates and analyses from us in the future: